TIBCOSoftware/snappydata/docs/programming_guide.md

 The optional BUCKETS attribute specifies the number of partitions or buckets to use.
 In SnappyStore, when data migrates between nodes (say if the cluster is expanded) a bucket is the smallest unit that can be moved around.
-For more details about the properties ('props1' map in above example) and `createTable` API refer to documentation for [row and column tables](#tables-in-snappydata)
+For more details about the properties ('props1' map in above example) and `createTable` API refer to documentation for [row and column tables](#tables-in-snappydata).

 ### Create Row Tables using API, Update the Contents of Row Table